A lot of body-image issues are related to/centered around femininity

 - A long running desire of Ren from Ren and Stimpy was to get pectoral implants.
 In one episode he finally does...using the fat from Stimpy's butt.

 - An episode of Spongebob Square Pants had Spongebob ordering inflatable muscular arms after realizing how skinny he is.
 Too bad for him that they don't actually increase his strength.

 - A very early episode of South Park features Cartman winning an essay contest and getting to be on TV show.
-It's Played for Laughs when he sees a commercial advertising a weight gain supplement, and worries that he's too thin when the commercial asks the viewer if they're tired of being a 90-pound weakling (With Cartman estimating that he weighs about 90 pounds).
+It's Played for Laughs when he sees a commercial advertising a weight gain supplement, and worries that he's too thin when the commercial asks the viewer if they're tired of being a 90-pound weakling (With Cartman estimating that he weighs about 90 pounds - in a third-grader's frame).
 He gets a supply of the supplement, and bulks up to Jabba the Hutt like levels.
 He thinks he looks awesome, but anyone else who sees him just says "Goddamn, that's a big fat ass!"

 - One episode of Beavis And Butthead has the duo trying to gain a protein shake in hopes that it'll make them more attractive to chicks.
 After failing to order the actual thing (Since they don't have any money) the two go over to Stuart's house and make their own drink using random food from his kitchen.
 The drink is thoroughly disgusting, but doesn't actually make any difference.
 The two try exercising for awhile, but quit because it's too hard.

 - Female bodybuilder Aleesha Young was teased for her large biceps as a child and spend years as a teen starving herself to get a more normal physique.
 Then she outgrew it...